Alfred Jansson

-Alfred Jansson, born December 11, 1863 in Kil, Värmland, died September 4, 1931 in Chicago, was a Swedish-American landscape painter.
+Alfred Jansson (December 11, 1863 – September 4, 1931) was a Swedish-American landscape painter.

-He studied in Stockholm and Paris before emigrating to USA in 1889 and settling in Chicago.
+Jansson was born in Kil, Värmland.
+He studied in Stockholm and Paris before emigrating to the US in 1889 and settling in Chicago.
 He painted landscapes of prairie and winter scenes.
+He died in Chicago.

 Jansson's painting Sunset in the Park is in Nationalmuseum, Snösamt in Smålands museum in Växjö and other works are in several American museums.